pollinations/lemonade-public/README.md

 }
 ```

+Notes:
+- The image is expected to be square with mostly the face of the person visible
-Note: *Ethnicity and gender will be inferred from the input image if not provided*
+- Ethnicity and gender will be inferred from the input image if not provided

 **API Response format:**
 ```